VoxelPrismatic/basic-ai/README.md

 If ypu want to learn how to do this, please visit [this site](http://tibasicdev.wikidot.com/home) to learn more :)

 FYI, my program isn't on there.
 I am independent from that site, other than me using it to learn.

+# SWIFT AI
+A very bad version of the Basic AI, although it uses basically the same stuff.

+However, because I can use collections, AntiBreak is not included in this version

+To use this version, please download Swift Playgrounds here: [[iOS]](https://itunes.apple.com/us/app/swift-playgrounds/id908519492?mt=8) [[Android]](https://android-apk.net/app/swift-playgrounds/908519492/)(report as an issue if this one is unsafe)

+# PYTHON AI

+A Discord version of the same SwiftAI